sgmurphy/wordpress-plugins/login-rebuilder/readme.txt

 7. Widget to display currently logged in users.

 == Changelog ==

+= 2.8.5 =
+* Bug fix: Adjusted what is applied to internally stored hostnames when SERVER['HTTP_HOST'] does not exist.

+= 2.8.4 =
+* Bug fix: Fixed a bug that prevented the settings page from displaying.

 = 2.8.3 =
 * Bug fix: Changed to apply 'Unknown' to internally stored hostname when $_SERVER['HTTP_HOST'] does not exist.